Cool and the Crazy

-Cool and the Crazy is a 1994 American made-for television drama film written and directed by Ralph Bakshi and starring Jared Leto and Alicia Silverstone.
+Cool and the Crazy is a 1994 American made-for-television drama film written and directed by Ralph Bakshi and starring Jared Leto and Alicia Silverstone.
 The story revolves around an unhappily married couple in the late 1950s who both lead separate affairs.
 The film was Bakshi's first feature-length live-action film, being primarily known as a director of animated films which heavily utilize live-action sequences, such as Fritz the Cat, Heavy Traffic, Wizards, American Pop and The Lord of the Rings.

 Cool and the Crazy first aired on the cable television network Showtime on September 16, 1994, as part of the series Rebel Highway.

 Plot

 High school sweethearts Michael and Roslyn happily marry during the 1950s, both 18.
 Things go along smoothly until Roslyn gets pregnant, at age 19.
 The bills pile up and the two grow apart from each other.
 Roslyn spends most of the time taking care of their child and hanging out with her best friend, Joannie, who is married to a guy named Bobby.
 Joannie has been cheating on her husband with a man named Frankie.

 Roslyn is introduced to Frankie's friend, Joey, a bad boy who is also married.
 Immediately, Roslyn begins an affair with Joey.
-At first Michael doesn't suspect anything, but when the two girl friends go out at night and come back later and later, it dawns on him that they are both having affairs.
+At first Michael doesn't suspect anything, but when the two girlfriends go out at night and come back later and later, it dawns on him that they are both having affairs.
 Michael works at a design company with Lorraine, who is into the Beat and jazz scenes.
 One night, he goes out to have an affair with her.
 The next morning, however, his uptight attitudes causes him to back out of the affair when he learns that he's not her only lover.
 Eventually Lorraine leaves to go to New York City.
 At the same time, Roslyn's trying to break off her affair with Joey, but he won't give up that easily.
 Varied events soon escalate in violence.
 Joey kidnaps Roslyn, and Michael goes after them, and takes his wife back from him.
 Michael and Roslyn go their separate ways, and Michael hits the road.